 The CARE Center has developed two simple and free education programs.
-Recognizing and Reporting Child Abuse training for adults and ROAR for kids.
+Recognizing and Reporting Child Abuse & Neglect for adults and ROAR for kids.

 Recognizing & Reporting Child Abuse is for teachers, parents, professionals, and volunteers who work directly with children.
 The training provides participants with tools to recognize the symptoms and long-term effects of child abuse, how to respond to suspected abuse in a safe way and the steps to take to report any concerns of child abuse.
 The training is interactive and includes Q&A time with our experienced presenter.
 Workshops are typically 1 to 2 hours long but can be molded to fit anytime availability.
 Contact us to schedule a presentation at your site!

 ROAR is The CARE Center’s education program for children.
 We teach our children about fire safety, bullying, strangers, but what about staying safe from abuse?
 ROAR is specific to children ages 4-8 and can be taught in a classroom setting or group setting.
 Through the lesson, children learn the Rules of ROARing in an interactive and fun way.
 The primary principles of ROARing are:

 Remember, privates are private

 Raise your voice and tell someone.